 Is there a comprehensive explanation for how Waivers work for Baseball?

-All pending requests for players on waivers will have their claims sorted initially by the Waiver Order, and secondly by the team owner’s preferences – prioritizing the sorting preferences of multiple claims of desired free agents by the team owners.
-Free agents with pending claims from multiple owners will be awarded to the player at the top of the highest Waiver rank order.
-Owners with successful waiver claims will fall to the bottom of the order.
+All pending requests for players on waivers will have their claims sorted initially by the Waiver Order, and secondly by the team manager's preferences, prioritizing the sorting preferences of multiple claims of desired free agents by the team managers.
+Free agents with pending claims from multiple managers will be awarded to the player at the top of the highest Waiver rank order.
+Managers with successful waiver claims will fall to the bottom of the order.

 The automated system will run waivers when maintenance runs for the server hosting your league, occurring nightly at any time between 1am and 6am ET.
 For days selected on Waiver Runs, any day checked off should be considered deadline days for claims (i.e. a selection of Tuesday will mandate any claims to be submitted by no later than 11:59pm ET to guarantee consideration for the claims that will process a few hours later on Wednesday morning).